InnerSourceCommons/InnerSourcePatterns/assisted_compliance.md

 * Many projects pop up without governance; the first chance to interact with them is to help them setup their README.md and be compliant.

 ## Known instances

+## Alias

+* Helping repo owners be compliant by writing their CONTRIBUTING.md for them as a pull request
+* Let us help you be compliant

 ## Authors